Sales Advisor 8h - temporary contract

 Company Description

-H&M Group is a family of brands; H&M, COS, Weekday, Monki, H&M HOME, & Other Stories and ARKET.
+H&M Group is a family of brands; H&M, COS, Weekday, Monki, H&M HOME, & Other Stories, ARKET and Afound.
 At H&M Group, our people are the driving force behind our commitment to creating meaningful growth and more sustainable lifestyles.
 Help us re-imagine fashion and together we will reshape our industry.
 Learn more about H&M Group here.

 H&M is a fashion brand that offers the latest styles and inspiration, from fashion pieces and unique designer collaborations to affordable wardrobe-essentials.
 Our business idea is fashion & quality at the best price in a sustainable way.
 Learn more about H&M here.
 Så ansöker du